Clear Answers, Clear Process

 1. Low-Shedding & Allergy-Friendly

-2. Different Sizes for Every Lifestyle
+2. Multiple Sizes for Every Lifestyle

 3. Highly Intelligent & Trainable

-4. Gentle, Patient, & Great with Kids
+4. Gentle, Patient & Great with Kids

-5. Adaptable to Any Lifestyle
+5. Adaptable to Different Lifestyles

-6. Beautiful & Cuddly
+6. Beautiful & Cuddly Companions

 • F1 Goldendoodle → First-generation cross: Golden Retriever × Poodle